Why Making Friends in Mexico is Important

 The type of community, tribe, or network I am referring to is more personal.

-All too often you’ll read stories of expats falling ill or becoming incapacitated while either vacationing long term or living as residents here in Mexico.
+All too often, you’ll read stories of expats falling ill or becoming incapacitated while either vacationing long term or living as residents here in Mexico.

 For every expat who has done their due diligence and researched living in Mexico, secured health insurance, and developed a network of friends who can assist them in the daily ins and outs of living in a foreign country- there are just as many foreigners who for no fault of their own or lack of planning do not have this community in place.

 This can be for a variety of reasons.
-It may be that they’re more of an introvert, or might not have a lot of extra money to go out and meet others.
+It may be that they’re more of an introvert or might not have a lot of extra money to go out and meet others.
 Or perhaps they have had health issues or mobility issues.
 Maybe they don’t know enough Spanish to meet some of the locals.
-Or it’s one of those things that many of us just don’t think about.

 But for whatever reasons they are basically alone.
 And in a stressful situation, having an emergency can become a bigger issue.